17 Dec. 2024

 The conditions imposed include the requirements the practitioner:

-- must not have contact with female patients with the exception of contact using telehealth platforms.
+- must not have contact with female patients aged 15 years and over, with the exception of contact using telehealth platforms

 - must only practise as a registered health practitioner in employment and at practice location/s approved by the Health Ombudsman and published on the Office of the Health Ombudsman website.